-- determination of the goal and activities for persons in care must be balanced with the risks to health and safety. - community care facilities are an integral part of the community.
+- community care facilities must promote and maintain the spirit, dignity and individuality of persons in care. - determination of the goal and activities for persons in care must be balanced with the risks to health and safety. - community care facilities are an integral part of the community.